 If you are considering joining a clinical trial, the research staff will give you informed consent documents that include the details about the study.
 Since joining a clinical trial is an important decision, you should ask the research team any questions you may have about the study and the consent forms before you make a decision.

-If you decide to join the clinical trial, you will recieve a copy of the informed consent documents so you can review them at any time.
+If you decide to join the clinical trial, you will receive a copy of the informed consent documents so you can review them at any time.